paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-96a-ukraine-freedom-support.md

 (3) **Arms export prohibition** — The President may prohibit the exportation or provision by sale, lease or loan, grant, or other means, directly or indirectly, of any defense article or defense service to the foreign person and the issuance of any license or other approval to the foreign person under [section 2778 of this title](./chapter-039-arms-export-control.md#section-2778).

 (4) **Dual-use export prohibition** — The President may prohibit the issuance of any license and suspend any license for the transfer to the foreign person of any item the export of which is controlled under the Export Administration Act of 1979 (50 U.S.C.
 App.
-2401 et seq.) (as in effect pursuant to the International Emergency Economic Powers Act ([50 U.S.C.
+2401 et seq.)
+11 See References in Text note below. (as in effect pursuant to the International Emergency Economic Powers Act ([50 U.S.C.
 1701](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1701&num=0&edition=prelim) et seq.)) or the Export Administration Regulations under subchapter C of chapter VII of title 15, Code of Federal Regulations.

 (5) **Property transactions** — The President may, pursuant to such regulations as the President may prescribe, prohibit any person from—